The 7 Best Jobscan Alternatives in 2026

 • Best features require a paid plan

 Verdict A solid starting point if you want a free job tracker and basic ATS keyword guidance.
-Once you are actively tailoring applications at volume, or targeting competitive tech roles, a more specialized tool will serve you better.
+Once you are actively tailoring applications at volume, or targeting competitive corporate roles, a more specialized tool will serve you better.

 Resume Worded